Semantics in Multi-objective Genetic Programming: Background

 \subsubsection{MOGP Algorithm}

+The MOGP framework employed in this work is based on NSGA-II, which is described next.
+This is the framework that we use for all our experiments and we only change the way fitness of individuals is computed by using either NSGA-II or SPEA2, formally defined in Equations~\ref{eq:fitnessNSGAII} or~\ref{eq:fitnessSPEA2-1}, respectively.

-The MOGP algorithm used in this work is based on NSGA-II.
-Both, parent and offspring populations are merged at every generation.
-The fittest individuals from this merged population are copied into a new population called the archive population, which is the same size as the original parent population.
-This in consequence serves as the parent population for the following generation.
-This archive population simulates elitism in the population which preserves the set of non-dominated solutions over generations.
+Both populations (parents and offspring) are joint at every generation.
+The best individuals from this overall population are copied into the archive population, which contains the same number of individuals as the original population.
+The archive population then serves as the parent population for the next generation.
+The archive population provides elitism preserving the set of non-dominance solutions throughout the evolutionary process.